Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Detectability of the 21cm-galaxy cross-bispectrum

-In the right panel of the Figure~\ref{fig:SKA_mid_single_dish}, we present the SNR estimates for the 21cm auto-bispectrum and 21cm-galaxy cross-bispectrum for squeezed-limit $k-\text{triangles}$ as a function of $k_1$.
-The SNR for 21cm auto-bispectrum and for different cross-combinations of the 21cm-galaxy cross-bispectrum varies between $1\sigma$ and $7\sigma$, where the highest SNR is observed for $k_1 = 0.13~\text{Mpc}^{-1}$.
+In the right panel of the Figure~\ref{fig:SKA_mid_single_dish}, we present the SNR estimates for the 21cm auto-bispectrum and 21cm-galaxy cross-bispectrum as a function of $k_1$, with and without foreground removal effects.
+The SNR for 21cm auto-bispectrum and for different cross-combinations of the 21cm-galaxy cross-bispectrum without signal loss due to foreground removal varies between $1\sigma$ and $7\sigma$, where the highest SNR is observed for $k_1 = 0.13~\text{Mpc}^{-1}$.
 In contrast with SNR estimates for SKA-Mid in interferometric mode, the 21cm-cross-bispectrum does not show an enhancement in the SNR in comparison with the 21cm auto-bispectrum.
 This is because the SNR estimates for the single-dish mode of the survey presented here are limited by cosmic variance rather than thermal noise.
-The cosmic variance can be suppressed by increasing the number of triangles in each $k_1,k_2/k_1~\text{and}~\cos \theta$ bin by observing a large survey area.
+This cosmic variance can be suppressed by observing a larger survey area, thereby increasing the number of triangles sampled in each $k_1,k_2/k_1~\text{and}~\cos \theta$ bin.
+The signal loss due to the foreground removal suppresses the SNR across all the scales, and this suppression is higher for $\Delta^3_{\rm HI,HI,HI}$ and minimal for $\Delta^3_{\rm HI, HI, Gal}$.
+These results are consistent with \citet{Cunnington_2020}, who investigated the impact of foreground on the redshift space 21cm auto-bispectrum.
+Our analysis also indicates that one must correct for this signal loss in the bispectrum using similar reconstruction techniques used for power spectrum analysis~\citep{Cunnington:2023jpq, Cunnington_Li_2023, MeerKLASS:2024ypg}.